Modernised HMI equipment on a multi-purpose ship

 These devices also make automation technology easier to use.
 If the sensors in the engine room below deck needs to be recalibrated, for example, this can be carried out on site on the new operating device.

 Designed for maritime use

 Panel PCs using the EAGLE device platform, with display sizes ranging from 10" to 19", have DNV, Lloyd's Register and ABS certification for use worldwide in hazardous areas and on ships.
 They are resistant to corrosive gases in accordance with ISA 71.4 G3, have IP66 protection, as well as being vibration-resistant and shockproof.
 Their state-of-the-art quad-core processors make them universally suitable for the operation of machinery and processes, as well as in filling stations.
 All HMIs come with a touchscreen as standard.
-The 15" device can optionally be fitted with an innovative, sunlight-readable display.
 The control panel's add-on modules are able to withstand ambient temperatures ranging from -20 °C to +55 °C. The operating stations are integrated in enclosures, are able to withstand ambient temperatures of between -30 °C and +50 °C, and can be configured in numerous different ways.